 “A Dickens of a Christmas” Victorian Celebration - Pennsylvania Wilds

 The annual “A Dickens of a Christmas” in Wellsboro evokes Victorian-style charm in this quaint town street fair.
 Conveying the theme of Charles Dickens’ famous story “A Christmas Carol,” this celebration boasts street musicians and carolers dressed in period-inspired attire.
-For a unique view of this old-fashioned holiday wonderland, take part in a horse-drawn wagon ride or special train excursion.
-Gather around and finish the night with a tree-lighting ceremony in the center of town.
+Taste and shop through over 125 craft and food vendors as they line the streets in their best Victorian garb and present unique gift-giving options.
+Gather around and finish the night with a tree-lighting ceremony and a visit from Santa himself in the center of town.

 Olde Time Christmas Celebration - Pocono Mountains

 The streets of Jim Thorpe bustle with the sounds and joy of the Christmas season this time of the year.
 The decorations, cozy accommodations, sounds of the trains and carolers, and relaxed strolling through downtown are sure to put you in the holiday spirit.
-The town’s annual Christmas parade and tree lighting, Christmas play, Historic District Ghost Walks and Gingerbread House contest are just a few of the Christmastime activities visitors can enjoy.
-In addition, the mansions are decorated for the season and open for tours.
+The town’s 40th annual Christmas parade and tree lighting, photos with Santa Claus, horse-drawn carriage rides, the Krampus Festival, live entertainment throughout town, and special community holiday events.

-Boiling Springs Tree Lighting & Christmas Tree Float - Dutch Country Roads
+Children's Lake Lighted Christmas Tree & Holiday Luminarias - Dutch Country Roads

 Christmas in Our Hometown - Upstate PA

 Whether visiting from just around the corner or making the trek far from home, there is nothing quite like feeling at “home for the holidays” at Tunkhannock's Christmas in Our Hometown weekend.
 Street carolers, hot chocolate, a visit from Santa and Mrs. Claus and a host of other holiday festivities await visitors as they wander through this picturesque town celebration.
-Enjoy horse and buggy rides, open air peanut roasting, ice sculptures and more during this annual event.
+Enjoy horse and buggy rides, open air peanut roasting, ice sculptures and a parade of themed Christmas trees during this annual event.